Sachin4800/Quiz-me/README.md

 This Project is an assignment  which is build using ReactJs

-# 🤡The Problem statement is
+# The Problem statement is

 - a simple quiz app that take your selected option as the Review answer in the left side of the UI